-The class format will consist of structured lectures, group activities, media viewing, and participatory activities.
+The class format will consist of structured lectures and active learning strategies such as group activities, media viewing, and participatory games.
 Deliverables in this course will include in-class worksheets, homework assignments, unit quizzes, and occasional presentations.
-As an introductory course, the course structure will emphasize the skills needed to think and engage as competent, university-level students, and enthusiastic participation will be of the highest importance.
+As an introductory course, the course structure will emphasize the skills needed to think and engage as competent, university-level students, and enthusiastic participation will be of highest importance.